MarkDHamill/filterbycountry/README.md

 Go to "ACP" > "Customise" > "Extensions" and enable the "Filter by country" extension.

+A Dutch translation maintained by </Solidjeuh> is available here: https://www.supportforum.be.

 ## License

 This product includes GeoLite2 data created by MaxMind, available from <a href="https://www.maxmind.com">https://www.maxmind.com</a>.